-The rate of payment innovation, in most markets, will be determined by governmental payors, as commercial health plans often follow CMS’s lead.
+The rate of payment innovation, in most markets, will be determined by governmental payers, as commercial health plans often follow CMS’s lead.
 CMS has announced plans to require a substantial portion (50%) of its payment to be dependent upon performance within the next 3 years.
 How commercial health plans keep pace with this change can usually be projected by a health plan’s historical level of innovation (e.g., more innovative plans are likely to adopt value-based payment models at a faster pace).
-The market share of the payor can also be a good indicator.
-Larger, more dominant payors are expected to move to value-based payments more rapidly than smaller plans due to their ability to manage new payment models and drive change in the market.
+The market share of the payer can also be a good indicator.
+Larger, more dominant payers are expected to move to value-based payments more rapidly than smaller plans due to their ability to manage new payment models and drive change in the market.
 In more progressive markets, assuming that commercial plans match Medicare’s pace of payment innovation, health systems could see many of their commercial plans incorporate value-based payment metrics by 2019.

 The other key consideration is the degree of integration and consolidation among healthcare providers in the market.
 Markets with significant provider integration and consolidation are often more responsive.
 Consolidated providers generally are better equipped to adapt to changing health plan efforts; therefore, it is probable that value-based reimbursement will progress more rapidly in these markets.
 Likewise, health plans are more likely to pilot new reimbursement models in markets with health systems that have historically shown an aptitude for and interest in alternative reimbursement models.

 So, what do organizations with identified needs for particular services do?
 Do they build (develop) or buy (acquire) these services, or do they align themselves with another organization that offers the needed set of services?